MartinkovaMa/Python/README.md

-Tasks: Terms and Conditions
+Tasks_2: Terms and Conditions
-Tasks: Features and turtle
+Tasks_3: Features and turtle
-Tasks: The while loop and strings
+Tasks_4: The while loop and strings